danak6jq/Seeed-LoRa-E5/README.md

 ## Starting a new project

-- Use "Start a new project from an existing configuration file"
+- Use "Start a new project from an existing configuration file" and select "Seeed-LoRa-E5.ioc" in the repo

 <img width="613" alt="image" src="https://user-images.githubusercontent.com/942815/145850066-bbd75cbc-b373-4332-898d-0140b003da20.png">